• >

 • Being a UK resident

-Once you've chosen the instant access savings account you want using the steps mentioned above, getting set up is simple.
+Once you've chosen the easy access savings account you want using the steps mentioned above, getting set up is simple.
 All you need to do is:

 • Fill out an application form with the bank or provider.
 Typically, you can do this online, but you may also be able to open an account in a bank branch.